 Graphic content on television is increasing in both amount and intensity; yet

-years in prison and 600 lashes in 2013, and then re-sentenced to 1,000 lashes and 10 years in prison plus a fine in 2014.
+seven years in prison and 600 lashes in 2013, and then re-sentenced to 1,000 lashes and 10 years in prison plus a fine in 2014.
 The sentence was upheld by the Saudi supreme court in June.
-In December, it was reported that Badawi had gone on hunger strike.
+In December, it was reported that Badawi had gone on

 His wife Ensar Haider Mohammed, who is travelling to London to collect the award on Badawi's behalf, has called on the world's writers to continue applying pressure of regimes that do not tolerate free speech.
 S he told the Guardian: